 Gender Equality and Social Inclusion

-Around the world girls suffer from injustice, difficulty accessing school, violence on their way to and at school as well as child marriage and labour.
-Missing out on an education will mean that girls and women will remain underrepresented in our future leaders.
+Around the world, girls suffer from injustice, difficulty accessing school, violence on their way to and at school, and child marriage and labor.
+Missing education will mean that girls and women will remain underrepresented in our future leaders.
 Education allows a better life.
 It is indispensable for ending the generational cycles of poverty and disease and provides the means to achieve sustainable development.

 Since 2017, Centre de Recherche sur l’Anti-Corruption – through its NORAD-funded project “Students Acting for Honesty, Integrity and Equality” – spreads awareness and campaigns for the achievement of the education and gender equality goals set by the Sustainable Development Goals 4 (quality education) and 5 (achieve gender equality and empower all women and girls).
 The aim of campaigns organized by CERC aims to sensitize parents, decision-makers, opinion leaders and civil society to their effective and efficient commitment to getting girls to schools, including those living with disabilities.

 empowered to be monitors and confidently voice their communities’ concerns and needs, and influence decisions